 You typed "gun dealer ontario" expecting a list of shops.
 The actual question is harder: which of those dealers is legally authorized to handle the firearm you need to sell, transfer, or consign?

 Many Ontario gun shops are set up for the ordinary dealer-counter work: non-restricted rifles and shotguns, plus restricted-class business where their licence allows it.
 That is the everyday retail lane.
-It does not automatically mean they can accept a firearm that has moved into the prohibited class, or handle a 12(6) grandfathered handgun.
+It does not automatically mean they can accept a firearm that has moved into the prohibited class, or handle a handgun caught by the transfer freeze.

 Prohibited firearms are a different category entirely.
 A firearm reclassified under OIC SOR/2020-96, SOR/2024-248, or SOR/2025-86 cannot be sold through a standard dealer.
-Neither can a 12(6) grandfathered handgun — barrel of 105 mm or less, or chambered in .25 or .32 calibre, continuously registered since December 1, 1998.
+Neither can a 12(6) grandfathered handgun, which is classed as prohibited.
 These transfers require a business with specific RCMP-approved prohibited authorization.
 Very few businesses in Canada hold it.

 The Bill C-21 handgun freeze, in force since October 21, 2022, blocks individual-to-individual handgun transfers entirely.
 If your Ontario file involves a handgun, an estate, or anything already classified as prohibited, the question stops being "which shop is closest?" and becomes "which business is actually authorized for this class?"